wardharold/community/tutorials/julia-jupyter-notebook-server/index.md

 The default value for the acme_server_url variable is the URL of the Let's Encrypt production environment.
 If you are experimenting and genterating lots of certificates use their staging environment to avoid hitting rate limits.
 The URL for the Let's Encrypt staging environment is: https://acme-staging-v02.api.letsencrypt.org/directory

 ## Create a notebook server password
 The notebook server uses a password for authentication.
-You must include a hashed version of your password in the Compute Engine instance startup script ```startup.sh```.
+You must include a hashed version of your password in the Compute Engine instance startup script ```jupyter-config.sh```.
 You will use the Jupyter ```notebook.auth``` Python module to create a hashed version of your desired password.

 Install the Jupyter Python modules if necessary.
 ```sh